ntomchak/google-takeout-location-converter/README.md

 Converts Google Takeout location data to GeoJSON format.
 Generates a file with place visit points and another with trip routes.

 # Setup
-1. Clone the repository and place takeout data in the same directory as the scripts with the directory name 'Takeout'
+1. Clone the repository (using `git clone` or Github Desktop) and place takeout data in the same directory as the scripts with the directory name 'Takeout'
 2. Install the latest version of python https://www.python.org/downloads/
 3. Install pip https://pip.pypa.io/en/stable/installation/
 4. Install geojson with the command `pip install geojson`